Make Money Side Hustles

 1. Walk dogs or pet sit

 If you spend more time than you’d like to admit watching dog videos, you might be pleased to know that you can turn your obsession into a stream of income by walking dogs with Rover.
-Rover is a service that connects buyers and sellers of pet care services, such as dog walking, pet sitting, and even just a quick drop-in visit to brighten up the day of our furry friends.
+Rover is a service that connects pet parents with providers of pet care services, such as dog walking, pet sitting, and even just quick drop-in visits.

 You must be an adult and pass a standard background check to provide services through Rover.
 It’s free to sign up, but Rover does take 20% for its part in hooking you up with clients.
 You set your schedule and choose your rates as well, allowing you to work when you want, where you want.